Mini Pumpkin Spice Bundt Cakes

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-That being said, you can make these into little muffins as well.
-Use a regular-sized tin or a mini one.
-Adjust baking time and proceed as described.
+That being said, you can make these into muffins as well.
+Use a regular-sized tin or a mini one and adjust baking time as needed.

 Ingredient Notes: